hilbix/bootp/README.md

   - **Do not forget to verify it with `SHA512SUMS` authenticated via `SHA512SUMS.sign`**
   - For a script to do authenticated downloads from some existing Debian, see <https://github.com/hilbix/download-debian>
 - Do not start it
-- As long as it is of, define the first snapshot
+- As long as it is off, define the first snapshot
 - Name it `INSTALL`
 - Put in the description below
 - Be sure the `preseed` file is served correctly